Chrishoney/dieselrobin/docs/dieselrules.md

 * Tiles and console players can unite as one on CSZO and CAO
 * Teams can be chosen by players, solo players are randomly assigned teams.
 * Team size is 3.
 * Bonus missions.
-There are 3 tiers of missions, with 3 missions a piece.
+There are 3 tiers of missions, with 3 missions per tier.
 * Scoring formulae
 * Combo selection
 * 2 more days of playtime!